Brady carries unbeaten Patriots past winless Redskins 33-7

 LANDOVER, Md.
-(AP) — Tom Brady picked apart the lowly Washington Redskins, helped the New England Patriots stay unbeaten and climbed past a former NFL star in the record book.
+(AP) — Playing before an appreciative audience in a place far from home, Tom Brady helped the New England Patriots stay unbeaten by picking apart the lowly Washington Redskins.

+While he was at it, the 42-year-old quarterback climbed past a former star in the NFL record book.

 Brady threw for 348 yards and three touchdowns, and the Patriots got another strong performance from their defense in a 33-7 rout of the winless Redskins on Sunday.

 Now in his 20th season, Brady whisked by Brett Favre into third place on the career list with 71,923 yards passing.
-The 42-year-old Brady now trails only Peyton Manning (71,940 yards) and Drew Brees (74,845).
+Brady now trails only Peyton Manning (71,940 yards) and Drew Brees (74,845).

 Most Read Stories